naacl-org/naacl-org.github.com/minutes/2019/index.md

     - Priscilla thinks that childcare policy is very good.
 - Julia: BIG is concerned that D&I initiative has grown so large.
 - Emily: Shouldn’t focus on how many people are impacted (re: Prayer/Nursing room, general consensus on this)
-- Graham / David: Contrast this with the impact for \$1,000 at ERF.
 - Emily: If we have a deaf participant that wants sign interpreting, then you do sign interpreting, don’t you?
 - Priscilla: described existing volunteer effort to support a blind attendee, how we’ve supported deaf attendees in the past.
   - We have thus far provided services as needed.
 But D&I makes it more clear that we do this.
 - Emily: nursing room is very important for a nursing mother.
   - Marie: nursing room could be a hotel room - Priscilla says that could work.
-- Priscilla: signed \$10,000 for assistance for site and hearing impaired attendees, but was able to get out of it.
+- Priscilla: contracted for assistance for site and hearing impaired attendees, but was able to get out of it.
   - No one needed it this time around.
 - Marie: post-conference survey, ask people what they found valuable and what they used?
 - Registration asked if you were planning to bring your child (yes, maybe, no).
 We followed up with everyone.
 - Priscilla: gender-neutral bathrooms and pronouns are easy.
 Stickers were also cheap and popular.
 Nickname on badge.
 - Julia: D&I also raised some money, right?
-  - A: \$6k from DeepMind and Google.
+  - A: Yes
   - Spent on travel grants.
 Also reimbursing for toys and stickers.
 - Julia: what constraints are on conference organizers on what they can spend money on?
   - A: for money that they raised, they can spend at will and get reimbursed.
 - Julia: cushion of money for D&I?
-  - A: Priscilla put in $20k to support D&I.
+  - A: Funds to support D&I drawn from conference budget.
 - Jon: should this decision have gone through the board?
   - A: this is a decision from Jill Burnstein (NAACL General Chair) on down.
 - Jon: would like to propose that we limit the number of simultaneous tracks.